-The University Hospital neuro Neuro ICU team has the specialized training and experience to provide the advanced care Neuro ICU patients need.
+The University Hospital Neuro ICU team has the specialized training and experience to provide the advanced care you need.
 Our Neuro ICU has the area’s only neurocritical team staffed with neurointensivists – doctors with training in neurology, neurosurgery, emergency medicine, anesthesia, surgery or internal medicine – who have completed an additional one to two years of specialized training in neurocritical care.

 Our neurocritical care team also includes: